New York City Unsanitary Surgical Tools Lawyer

 You probably don’t give a second thought to the cleanliness of the surgical instruments and tools used in an operation.
 Surely, they have been put through extensive sterilization to make sure they are completely sanitary before being used, right?
 As disgusting as the very thought is, unsanitary surgical tools are sometimes used in operations and invasive diagnostic procedures, such as colonoscopies or endoscopies.
 We know this has happened because these instruments have been traced as the source of serious injuries and illnesses, including fatalities, that followed a surgical procedure.

 Post-operative infections and complications cannot be completely eliminated from the OR, but by and large, serious infections following an operation are not a normal, expected outcome.
 If you or a loved one suffered from an infection or worsened medical condition following an operation or invasive medical procedure, it’s worthwhile visiting with an experienced medical malpractice attorney to look into the possibility that an avoidable medical mistake was the cause.
-In New York City, call Michael Gunzburg, P.C., for a free consultation regarding whether unsanitary surgical tools or other negligence in the operating room caused you harm.
+In New York City, call our NYC unsanitary surgical tools lawyer Michael Gunzburg, P.C., for a free consultation regarding negligence in the operating room caused you harm.

 Infections in the Hospital Are Dangerous, Deadly and All-Too-Common

 Hospital-acquired infections happen so often and are so serious that they count as the eighth leading cause of death in the United States.
 Most hospital-acquired infections come from an infection at the site of a surgery, injection or wound, or where unsanitary invasive equipment was used.
 Leading sources of infection from unsanitary surgical tools include:

 - Ventilators, which can lead to respiratory infections or pneumonia